plathrop/plathrop.github.io/_posts/2011-11-10-fai-lab-with-virtualbox-part-ii.markdown

 and you can start experimenting with your FAI configuration.

-In Part III of this series, I'll show you how to use FAI to bootstrap CentOS, Redhat, and a "live" system for debugging.
-CentOS/Redhat will be more of an adventure for me since I'm pretty unfamiliar with the RPM-based distributions.
+In Part III of this series, I'll show you how to use FAI to bootstrap Redhat, and also set up our PXE server to allow us to boot a "live" system for debugging.
+Redhat will be more of an adventure for me since I'm pretty unfamiliar with the RPM-based distributions.

 [1]: /2011/11/01/fai-lab-with-virtualbox-part-i.html
 [2]: https://www.virtualbox.org/